Nicaragua entry requirements & practical information

-The following general recommendations and requirements should be taken into account when traveling to Nicaragua, and during your visit.
+The following general recommendations and requirements should be considered when traveling to Nicaragua.

 Requirements for entering the country

 Proof of vaccination or a negative COVID-19 PCR or antigen test is not required.
 Non-vaccinated or partially vaccinated travelers are allowed to enter the country.

 For travelers from Countries with risk of Yellow Fever transmission proof of Yellow Fever vaccine (original booklet) is required.
 Listed countries:

 - South America: Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, and Venezuela.

 - Africa: Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Côte d'Ivoire, Equatorial Guinea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Democratic Republic of Congo, Senegal, Sierra Leone, Sudan, South Sudan, Togo and Uganda.

 Travelers with a connecting flight who do not leave the terminal are exempt, just as passengers with medical contraindications who cannot be vaccinated against yellow fever, and Children under 1 year of age and adults over 60 years of age.